segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/classic.md

 Apple restricts how you can generate and use unique IDs to help protect end-users' privacy.
 Segment generates IDs while remaining in compliance with Apple's policies.

-Before iOS 5 developers had access to `uniqueIdentifier`, which was a hardware-specific serial number that was consistent across different apps, vendors and installs.
+Before iOS 5, developers had access to `uniqueIdentifier`, which was a hardware-specific serial number that was consistent across different apps, vendors, and installs.
 Starting with iOS 5, however, [Apple deprecated access to this identifier](https://developer.apple.com/news/?id=3212013a){:target="_blank"}.
-In iOS 6 Apple introduced the `identifierForVendor` which protects end-users from cross-app identification.
-In iOS 7 Apple [restricted access to the device’s MAC address](http://techcrunch.com/2013/06/14/ios-7-eliminates-mac-address-as-tracking-option-signaling-final-push-towards-apples-own-ad-identifier-technology/){:target="_blank"}, which many developers used as a workaround to get a similar device-specific serial number to replace  `uniqueIdentifier`.
+In iOS 6, Apple introduced the `identifierForVendor` which protects end-users from cross-app identification.
+In iOS 7, Apple [restricted access to the device’s MAC address](http://techcrunch.com/2013/06/14/ios-7-eliminates-mac-address-as-tracking-option-signaling-final-push-towards-apples-own-ad-identifier-technology/){:target="_blank"}, which many developers used as a workaround to get a similar device-specific serial number to replace  `uniqueIdentifier`.

 Segment’s iOS library supports iOS 7+ by generating a UUID and storing it on disk.
 This complies with Apple’s required privacy policies, maintains compatibility, and also enables correct tracking in situations where multiple people use the same device, since the UUID can be regenerated.